What is a Budget?

 - pay off debt

 Always set a timeframe to achieve your financial goals.
 If you are saving for down payment on a house, ask yourself how much time do you want to allocate to achieve this goal.
 Look at your budget and determine how long it will take you to achieve your goals.
-Use Budgeting Tips Financial Goals Worksheet to write down your goals.
-You will find it helpful to put down your financial goals as a reminder.

 How Much Income Do I Have?

-This should be a simple exercise.
+This should be a straight forward exercise.
 Look at your pay stub to determine your income.
 While it seems easy to find your income, it is still an important exercise for budgeting.
 You may have different income streams throughout the year, with differing timing.
 Therefore, it is important to know when your cheques come in.

 How Do I Spend My Money?